-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(1) Weighted average exercise price of outstanding options, warrants and rights securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a))(2) (a) (b) (c) Equity compensation plans approved by security holders 248,112 428,675 Equity compensation plans not approved by security holders Total 248,112 428,675
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(1) Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a))(2) (a) (b) (c) Equity compensation plans approved by security holders 256,740 189,245 Equity compensation plans not approved by security holders Total 256,740 189,245

-(1) Includes up to 79,622 shares, 83,240 shares and 85,250 shares of common stock issuable pursuant to restricted stock units ("RSUs") that vest as of June 30, 2024, 2025 and 2026, respectively, if and to the extent specified performance (i.e., average annual return on capital) and/or market (i.e., average annual total stockholder return) conditions are satisfied by such vesting dates.
-RSUs granted pursuant to the 2019 Plan and the 2022 Plan account for 79,622 shares and 168,490 shares, respectively.
-Excludes shares of restricted stock issued pursuant to the Incentive Plans as such shares, although subject to forfeiture, are outstanding.
+(1) Includes up to 83,240 shares, 85,250 shares and 88,250 shares of common stock issuable pursuant to RSUs that vest as of June 30, 2025, 2026 and 2027, respectively, if and to the extent specified performance (i.e., average annual return on capital) and/or market (i.e., average annual total stockholder return) conditions are satisfied by such vesting dates.
+Excludes shares of restricted stock issued pursuant to the 2019 Incentive Plan and the 2022 Incentive Plan as such shares, although subject to forfeiture, are outstanding.
 See Note 11 to our consolidated financial statements.

-(2) Gives effect to the outstanding restricted stock other than the 151,180 shares of restricted stock granted January 12, 2024 pursuant to the 2022 Plan.
+(2) Gives effect to outstanding restricted stock other than the 154,390 shares of restricted stock granted on January 14, 2025 pursuant to the 2022 Plan.